Stella Quimbo: Public profile

 From the 18th Congress through the 2022 Philippine general election, Quimbo was regarded as a rising star in the House minority, owing to her opposition to the policies of President Rodrigo Duterte and support for the presidential campaign of Vice President Leni Robredo, who ran as the opposition candidate to the Duterte administration, which endorsed eventual President Bongbong Marcos.
-In the 19th Congress, Quimbo began associating with the Marcos administration upon being offered the senior vice chairpersonship of appropriations by Speaker Martin Romualdez, which led to her being entrenched in the inner circle of the House majority.
-Following the resignation of Sara Duterte as secretary of education, Quimbo was considered as a possible successor.
+In the 19th Congress, Quimbo began aligning herself with the Marcos administration upon becoming the senior vice chairperson of the House Committee on Appropriations.